GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 :	Timeout for SSH connections.
 If 0, there is no timeout and
         the client waits indefinitely.
 By default, 2 minutes.

-replication.lockErrorMaxRetries
+<a name="replication.updateRefErrorMaxRetries">replication.updateRefErrorMaxRetries</a>
-:	Number of times to retry a replication operation if a lock
+:	Number of times to retry a replication operation if an update
-	error is detected.
+	ref error is detected.

-	If two or more replication operations (to the same GIT and Ref) are scheduled at approximately the same time (and end up on different replication threads), there is a large probability that the last push to complete will fail with a remote "failure to lock" error.
+	If two or more replication operations (to the same GIT and Ref) are scheduled at approximately the same time (and end up on different replication threads), there is a large probability that the last push to complete will fail with a remote "failed to update ref" error.
+	This error may also occur due to a transient issue like file system being full which was previously returned as "failed to write" by git.

-	This option allows Gerrit to retry the replication push when the "failure to lock" error is detected.
+	This option allows Gerrit to retry the replication push when the "failed to update ref" error is detected.
+Also retry when the error "failed to lock" is detected as that is the legacy string used by git.

-	A good value would be 3 retries or less, depending on how often you see lockError collisions in your server logs.
+	A good value would be 3 retries or less, depending on how often you see updateRefError collisions in your server logs.
 A too highly set value risks keeping around the replication operations in the queue for a long time, and the number of items in the queue will increase with time.